-SOAR provides care for well over 300 birds each year that have been injured or orphaned, primarily from western Iowa.
-Most injuries are the result of human activities: collisions with cars, windows, power lines, fences, mowers, and effects from pesticides.
+SOAR provides care for well over 350+ birds each year that have been injured or orphaned, primarily from western Iowa.
+Most injuries are the result of human activities: collisions with cars, windows, power lines, fences, mowers, and effects from pesticides and other poisons like lead.
 Other injuries occur from storm damage causing nests to fall or birds to be blown into immovable objects.

-SOAR receives the injured birds (usually after several phone calls to assess the situation) with the help of volunteer rescuers and transporters, Iowa DNR Conservation Officers, and county conservation board staff, as well as other wildlife rehabilitation groups.
+SOAR receives the injured birds (usually after several phone calls to assess the situation) with the help of volunteer rescuers and transporters, Iowa Department of Natural Resources (DNR) Conservation Officers, and county conservation board staff, as well as other wildlife rehabilitation groups.
 Click here if you find an injured bird.

 On admission, live birds: